yair89999/directory-tree/README.md

 # directory-tree
-a code that gets a path and generates a directory tree j
+A code that takes as an input a directory path and generates a tree by what is inside the directory

 <h3>Output example:</h3>
 <pre>